Pre-event tips and tricks to prepare for a fabulous fundraiser

 1. Pick a fundraising idea.

-Get your students, their families, and friends excited to fundraise by brainstorming epic fundraiser event ideas.
-New and creative events stand out from the dozens of other school fundraisers happening in your neighborhood throughout the year.
+Get your students, their families, and friends excited by brainstorming on ideas.
+There are many new and creative fundraising events that stand out from the rest happening all the time.

 To start, consider the types of fundraisers that have or have not been successful previously, the amount of time and resources you can invest in the event, what appeals to your target demographic, and whether the event needs to be virtual or not.